 Install the O-ring (5) in the groove in the O.D. of the suction head and lubricate it with light grease.
-Position the suction head over the studs (4) and use the hardware (2 and 3) to press the suction head into the pump casing until fully seated.
+Position the suction head over the studs (4) and secure with the hardware (2 and 3).

-Discharge Check Valve Reassembly and Installation
+Discharge Check Valve Reassembly And Installation

-If the discharge check valve (22) was disassembled to replace the flapper or cover gasket, position the flapper in the valve body and check to ensure free movement.
+If the discharge check valve (22) was disassembled to replace the flapper or cover O-ring, position the flapper in the valve body and check to ensure free movement.

-Install the valve cover gasket and secure the cover to the body with the previously removed hardware.
+Install the valve cover O-ring and secure the cover to the body with the previously removed hardware.